Birmingham Criminal Appeals Attorney

 Experienced Defense For Criminal Appeals in Alabama

 A conviction may feel like the end of the line, but you may still be able to overturn your sentence or ruling, or request a judge to reconsider a sentence.
-Those who were convicted of a crime have the option to appeal his or her case if a legal error was made in the trial, hearing, or order itself.
+Those who were convicted of a crime have the option to appeal their case if a legal error was made in the trial, hearing, or order itself.

 If you or a loved one was convicted of a crime and you believe an error was made, contact our experienced appellate lawyers to ask about your options.